 It’s important to get a flu shot every single year.
 With rare exceptions, everyone over the age of 6 months should receive the flu vaccine annually since different strains of the flu virus (influenza) circulate each year and flu shot is the most effective way to protect yourself.
 If you’re worried about getting the flu from your flu shot, relax: contrary to popular belief, the flu shot doesn’t make you sick with the flu.
 The version of the virus that is in the flu vaccine is either inactivated (i.e. no longer infectious) or not the virus at all (it sometimes includes a substance designed to trick your body into thinking it’s the flu).
 Although side effects from the flu shot are uncommon, some people do feel under the weather after receiving a flu vaccine; these symptoms are not flu symptoms, but rather side effects of the vaccine activating your immune system.

-Most health insurance plans cover flu shots as a preventive service and if your flu shot isn’t covered by insurance, you can still get one at One Medical for an out-of-pocket cost of $40.
+Most health insurance plans cover flu shots as a preventive service and if your flu shot isn’t covered by insurance, you can still get one at One Medical for an out-of-pocket cost.
 If you have any questions or concerns about getting a flu shot, our team is here to help.

 Articles & Resources

 Healthy LivingThis link opens the post, "What To Know About The 2020 Flu Season"

 What To Know About The 2020 Flu SeasonAug 27, 2020